 While not technically a Medicaid waiver, the Michigan Home Help Program, which is part of Michigan’s state Medicaid plan, provides personal care assistance in one’s home.
 The goal is to prevent or delay nursing home placement of elderly Michigan residents by providing assistance with bathing, dressing, eating, housecleaning, laundry, and shopping for essentials.
 This program allows for self-direction of services, including the hiring of certain family members.

 The state of Michigan currently offers one Medicaid waiver (or program) that is relevant to seniors.
-(Medicaid waivers are commonly known as Home and Community Based Services Waivers).
+(Medicaid waivers are commonly known as Home and Community Based Services Waivers and abbreviated as HCBS).
 Unlike the state Medicaid program, the waiver is not an entitlement program.
 This means that there are a limited number of people who can receive services under this program.
 Therefore, if all of the enrollment slots are filled, there may be a waiting list.

-The MI Choice Waiver is intended to allow individuals who might otherwise require nursing home care to live at home.
-In order to do so, it offers a broad range of services, both medical and non-medical, including home modifications, personal emergency response systems, meal delivery, and personal care assistance.
-There is an option to self-direct one’s own care services, and allows some family members to be hired as caregivers.
+The MI Choice Waiver is intended to allow individuals who are aged or disabled who might otherwise require nursing home care to live at home, a home for the aged, or an adult foster care home.
+In order to do so, it offers a broad range of services, both medical and non-medical, including home / vehicle modifications, personal emergency response systems, meal delivery, and personal care assistance.
+There is an option to self-direct one’s own care services, and allows some family members, including adult children, to be hired as caregivers.
 More information is available here.

 Michigan Medicaid Eligibility